Anti-correlation between excitations and locally-favored structures in glass-forming systems: Results

 \section{Results}

-We begin our results section by discussing the glassforming behavior of the systems considered.
+We begin our results section by discussing the glass-forming behavior of the systems considered.
 We probe the increase in relaxation via an Angell plot, and evaluate the increase in LFS upon supercooling.
-We also determine the drop in population of excitations with supercooling.
+We also determine the drop in fraction of particles in excitations with supercooling.
 We then move on to consider the spatial relationship of LFS and excitations, starting with some snapshots, before presenting our protocol to determine the separation between excitations and LFS.
-We then investigate local packing of particles in excitations and LFS.
+We then investigate the local packing of particles in excitations and LFS.